trackabout/barcode-image-service/README.md

-﻿# TrackAbout Barcode Image Service Azure Function
+﻿# Barcode Image Service Azure Function

 This project deploys an Azure Function on .NET Core 2.0.
 The function renders renders barcodes in various symbologies/formats and sizes.